 All I could do was watch as Aidan struggled against the Death Eater’s grip.
 He was trying to hide it, but I could see the clench of pain in his jaw.
 The Death Eater shrugged, a sick smile creeping behind that mask.
 “Then you give me with no choice, don’t you, James Potter?”

-And that was when something flicked on inside of me, and I was no longer Agatha Bennett - Walking Factory of Teen Angst and Snark.
-No, instead, something automatic and...blank seemed to take over my body.
+And that was when something flicked on inside of me, and I was no longer Agatha Bennett: Walking Factory of Teen Angst and Snark.
+No, instead, something automatic and...blank seemed to take control of my body.
 Something that knew exactly what to do, something that wiped my mind clean of any doubt.

 “Looking for this?”
 I waved the sword around triumphantly, but the taunting effect was slightly ruined when I almost dropped it and impaled myself through the toe.
 Ahem.
 Recovering now.
 “Yeah, that’s right.
-Maybe if you weren’t so busy dueling kids half your age, you’d have noticed the one thing your Evil Overlord - whoever that is - sent you here to get...
-Which is this shiny knicknack, I’m guessing.”
+Maybe if you weren’t so busy dueling teenagers, you’d have noticed the one thing your Evil Overlord — whoever that is — sent you here to get...
+This shiny knicknack, I’m guessing.”
 I waved the sword some more.
-I could almost feel all it’s potential power creeping up my arms - it was scary and exhilarating all at once.
+I could almost feel all it’s potential power creeping up my arms — it was scary and exhilarating all at once.

 “Bennett — ” He began.
 Something about his voice frightened me, but I chose to bury that feeling.
 No way could I turn back now.

 “Wow, you lot are really not good at this,” I interrupted casually, turning to the shocked Death Eaters.
 “Must have been sleeping through all your Evil Villain Classes at Death Eater High, eh?”
-I was one-third dizzy on victory, and two-thirds scared half to death.
-The result was a disturbing mixture of ramblings and overconfidence.
+I was one-third dizzy on victory, two-thirds scared half to death.
+The result was a disturbing mixture of rambling and overconfidence.
 “What do they even teach you there, huh?
-Poor Dental Heigene 101, that’s for sure - ”
+Poor Dental Heigene 101, that’s for sure, ha ha — ”